alinefmr/ps-scripts/README.md

-# ps-scripts
+# ps-scripts by alinefmr
-PowerShell Scripts and other helpful tools
+PowerShell Scripts and other helpful tools.
+Download a copy, modify and make them your own.